spachava753/rollout/ARCHITECTURE.md

 	// CopyFrom copies a file or directory from the environment to local path.
 	CopyFrom(ctx context.Context, src, dst string) error

-	// Exec executes a command in the environment and returns stdout, stderr, and exit code.
+	// Exec executes a command in the environment, streaming stdout and stderr to the provided writers.
+	// Returns the exit code or error on failure.
-	Exec(ctx context.Context, cmd string, opts ExecOptions) (*ExecResult, error)
+	Exec(ctx context.Context, cmd string, stdout, stderr io.Writer, opts ExecOptions) (int, error)

 	// Stop stops the environment but does not remove it.
 	Stop(ctx context.Context) error